eclipsesource/tabris-js/doc/selector.md

 - `".class"` - Matches all widgets that have the given class in their class list, e.g. `".foo"` matches a widget with `class` set to `"foo"` or `"foo bar`".
 - `"#id"` - Matches all widgets with the given id, e.g. `"#foo"` matches all widgets with the id "foo".

 The id of a widget is a property like any other.
-It's initial value is undefined, so you always have to assign one yourself, usually in the `create` call.
+It's initial value is undefined, so you always have to assign one yourself, usually when creating the widget.

-    tabris.create("TextView", {id: "myLabel"});
+    new tabris.TextView({id: "myLabel"});

 Id's don't have to be unique, but it is strongly recommended that they are so within a page.

 The `class` property is a string containing a whitespace separated list of "classes".
 A class is an arbitrary name for a state or category the widget should be identifiable by.
 It may only contain alphanumeric characters, "_" and "-".

-    tabris.create("TextView", {class: "label important"});
+    new tabris.TextView({class: "label important"});

 Classes may be freely mixed, re-used and changed on any widget at any time.